romkatv/zsh4humans/README.md

 over to it.
 The first login to a remote host may take some time.
 After that it's as fast as normal `ssh`.

+Look for the `zstyle ':z4h:ssh:...'` lines in your `~/.zshrc` for information on how to configure SSH teleportation.

 ## Customization

 You can (and should) edit `~/.zshrc` to customize your shell.
 It's a very good idea to read through